 Background research indicates that there are some cultural heritage (archaeological & historical) sites and features in the larger geographical area within which the study area falls.
-As indicated no sites, features or material of archaeological and/or historical nature or significance were identified in the study area during the assessment.
-Part of the study area has been completely developed and altered by recent urban and related activities (the section between the Atterbury Road and Garsfontein Road junction, while the section from the Garsfontein Road to Delmas Road junction has been less impacted and developed.
-It is this 2nd section that traverses a number of agricultural holdings and private properties that could not be accessed completely during the field assessment.
-However, based on older aerial images of parts of this section it is clear that the likelihood of any cultural heritage sites located here are relatively slim.
+No sites, features or material of archaeological and/or historical nature or significance were identified in the study area during the assessment.
+The area has been completely developed and the original landscape altered as a result of urban and related developments.